-- (c) to promote and maintain proper professional standards and conduct for osteopaths6 - 20.
-The test is one of necessity.
-What this means is that the Committee must be satisfied that there is a real continuing risk (actual or potential) to patients, colleagues or other members of the public if an ISO is not made.
+- 20. The test is one of necessity.
+This means the Committee must be satisfied that there is a real continuing risk (actual or potential) to patients, colleagues or other members of the public if an interim suspension order is not made.
 This requires the Committee to look to the future, albeit in light of what is alleged to have occurred in the past, and to undertake an assessment of risk. - 21.
-The role of the Committee (the IC, PCC or HC) at an Interim Suspension Order hearing is NOT to decide whether the allegations are proved or to make findings of fact.
-Rather the Committee should assess any continuing risk the osteopath may present to public protection. - 22.
-The Committee should consider the nature of the information on which the allegation is based, including the following matters: - The weight of the evidence - The source of the complaint - If there is evidence that the allegation is unfounded the Committee must take that evidence into account.
-The osteopath may also give evidence to establish that the information before the Committee is manifestly unfounded or exaggerated - The Committee can expect that the allegation has been made or confirmed in writing, albeit that it might not have been reduced to a formal witness statement. - 23.
-The Committee must permit both parties to make their submissions on the need for an interim order.
+The role of the Committee (the Investigating Committee, Professional Conduct Committee or Health Committee) at an Interim Suspension Order hearing is NOT to decide whether the allegations are proved or to make findings of fact.
+Instead, the Committee should assess any continuing risk the osteopath may present in relation to public protection. - 22.
+The Committee should consider the nature of the information on which the allegation is based, including the following: - The weight of the evidence. - The source of the complaint. - If there is evidence that the allegation is unfounded the Committee must take that evidence into account.
+The osteopath may also give evidence to establish that the information before the Committee is manifestly unfounded or exaggerated. - The Committee can expect the allegation to be made or confirmed in writing, although this may not be in the form of a formal witness statement. - 23.
+The Committee must allow both parties to make their submissions on whether or not an interim order is needed.

-Risk Assessment
+Risk assessment

-- 24. The Committee's assessment of risk must involve a consideration of the following: - The nature and seriousness of the allegation(s) made about the osteopath - The likelihood of the alleged conduct being repeated if an ISO was not imposed
+- 24. The Committee's assessment of risk must involve a consideration of the following: - The nature and seriousness of the allegation(s) made about the osteopath. - The likelihood of the alleged conduct being repeated if an interim suspension order was not imposed. - The severity of harm likely to result to the public should the alleged conduct be repeated - The weight of the information or evidence. - Any concessions made by the osteopath about the truth of the allegation.